pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `PostInit`: *VoidFunction, default=empty*.
     You can here add a function that will be called once after OpenGL and ImGui are inited

+* `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
+  Callbacks for events from a specific backend. _Only implemented for SDL._
+  This callback should return true if the event was handled and shall not be processed further.

 * `LoadAdditionalFonts`: *VoidFunction, default=_LoadDefaultFont_WithFontAwesome*.
    A function that is called when fonts are ready to be loaded.
    By default, _LoadDefaultFont_WithFontAwesome_ is called but you can copy-customize it.